OpenRiskNet/home/openshift/deployments/lazar/README.md

 The [`lazar.yaml`](https://github.com/OpenRiskNet/home/blob/master/openshift/deployments/lazar/lazar.yaml) file in this repository provides everything you need to deploy the *lazar* service in an OpenShift environment.
 There are two ways you can use it.
   1. Take the template and load it into the OpenShift web console.
 You will be asked to adjust the parameter values to your environment.

   2. Take the template and load it by OpenShift command line interface (CLI).
-You have to define parameters in a file called `setenv.sh` in your working directory.
+You have to define parameters in a executable file called `setenv.sh` in your working directory.

   *setenv.sh*
   ```